Article · Apr 24, 2026

 });

-If you are running a React product where the form layer is still on useState and the team is feeling the maintenance cost, let’s talk.
-The migration is the kind of work I do on AI-assisted projects where the priority is shipping clean, maintainable form code without breaking the existing UX.
+If you are running a React product where the form layer is still on useState and the maintenance cost is showing, let’s talk.